-Between 1976 and 1983, the dictatorship in Argentina headed by Jorge Rafael Videla developed a policy of state terrorism, resulting in scores of human rights violations and crimes against humanity.
+Between 1976 and 1983, the dictatorship in Argentina headed by Jorge Rafael Videla developed a policy of state terrorism, resulting in thousands of human rights violations and crimes against humanity.
 Among these, at least 30’000 persons were forcibly disappeared for opposing the regime.
-It is also known that, in many cases, state officials tortured captive pregnant women and forcibly gave their children up for adoption to supporters of the regime.
+In many cases, state officials tortured captive pregnant women and forcibly gave their children up for adoption to supporters of the regime.

-In parallel, the naval base in Mar del Plata (a city 400 km south of Buenos Aires) was being used as an illegal detention center.
-Detainees were held captive, tortured, possibly drugged and thrown into the ocean by military planes (a practice that is commonly known as death flights – or vuelos de la muerte).
-In 1976, Luis Esteban Kyburg was appointed Second Commander of a special unit for tactical divers (Agrupación Buzos Tácticos) in the Mar del Plata naval base.
+In this period, the naval base in Mar del Plata (a city 400 km south of Buenos Aires) was being used as an illegal detention center.
+Detainees were held captive, tortured, possibly drugged and thrown into the ocean by military planes (a practice that is commonly known as “death flights” – or vuelos de la muerte).
+In 1976, Kyburg was appointed second commander of a special unit for tactical divers (Agrupación Buzos Tácticos) in the Mar del Plata naval base.

 The complaint against Kyburg regards the case of a young man who was detained with his three-month pregnant partner in September 1976.
 The detention occurred after Argentinian state forces, dressed in civilian clothes, raided their home and took them to the naval base.
 Since then, their whereabouts are unknown.

 At least 16 former members of the armed forces have been convicted for the crimes against humanity committed in Mar del Plata during this period.
 Among these, the first commander of Kyburg’s unit and the person who followed him in his position in 1997 have been convicted and imprisoned.

 Procedure in Argentina